bihealth/sodar-server/docs_manual/source/app_samplesheets_version.rst

 :ref:`app_samplesheets_edit`.
 This section details the browsing and management of the saved versions.

-To access currently saved sheet versions, open the *Sheet Operations* dropdown and select *Sheet Versions*.
+To access currently saved sheet versions, open the :guilabel:`Sheet Operations dropdown and select :guilabel:`Sheet Versions`.
 You are directed to the version list view which lists all the versions saved of the investigation currently in the project with the most recent version on top.

 .. figure:: _static/app_samplesheets/version_list.png
     :align: center